 Elevation: 580 ft.

 Birds to search for in the woods and meadows of the farm include red-tailed hawk and American kestrel as they patrol the open fields and Cooper’s hawk darting through the woods.
 Woodpeckers on the farm include red-headed, red-bellied, downy and pileated, as well as northern flicker.
-The farm’s extensive undisturbed meadowlands provide nesting habitat for several of Virginia’s waning species, which are declining or have disappeared elsewhere in the state.
-These species include northern bobwhite, loggerhead shrike, dickcissel, and grasshopper and vesper sparrows.
-Winter on the farm is the best time to search for sparrows and hawks.
-Even short-eared owl has been reported on the farm.
+The farm’s extensive undisturbed meadowlands provide nesting habitat for several species are declining or have disappeared elsewhere in Virginia.
+These species include northern bobwhite, willow flycatchers, and grasshopper sparrows.
+Blandy is an excellent spot for migrating warblers in the spring and fall.
+Winter is the best time to search for American tree, white-crowned, and swamp sparrows, and even loggerhead shrike and short-eared owl show up occasionally.